Meet the experts

 Member of the Developmental Therapeutics research program at VCU Massey Cancer Center; assistant professor of internal medicine in the Division of Hematology, Oncology and Palliative Care at the VCU School of Medicine

 A board-certified medical hematologist-oncologist, Dr. Poklepovic treats a wide variety of cancers and hematologic malignancies.
-He is also an active participant in cancer-related clinical trial design and has developed and led therapeutic trials for diseases such as hepatocellular carcinoma, breast cancer, lymphoma, prostate cancer, glioblastoma.
-He is the Massey Cancer Center representative for the Gynecologic Oncology Group phase I consortium, and is currently the principal investigator on over 10 therapeutic clinical trials.
+He is also an active participant in cancer-related clinical trial design and has developed and led therapeutic trials for diseases such as hepatocellular carcinoma, breast cancer, lymphoma, prostate cancer and glioblastoma.
+He is the Massey Cancer Center representative for the Gynecologic Oncology Group phase I consortium, and is currently the principal investigator on eight therapeutic clinical trials.
 He has an interest in biomarker analysis using next generation circulating tumor cell enrichment technology for a variety of solid tumors, accelerating the development of pharmacodynamic analyses of chemotherapeutics for patients enrolled onto clinical trials.